charlotte-os/developer-docs/DESIGN.md

 - CharlotteOS will be a GUI first operating system
 	- A widget based UI modelled after the KDE Plasma Desktop
 	- Robust support for remote desktop capabilities
-	- Terminals will be implemented within the GUI framework
+- Terminal mode we be supported for environment where a GUI isn't appropriate
+	- Implemented using flanterm